DavidK-Software/MarsRoverApi/README.md

 The following is preformed on startup:

-1. Retrievs a list of rover information along with the cameras used on each rover from the [Nasa API portal](https://api.nasa.gov/?search=Mars+Rover+Photos+API).
+1. Retrieves a list of rover information along with the cameras used on each rover from the [Nasa API portal](https://api.nasa.gov/?search=Mars+Rover+Photos+API).
 	- The list of rovers with their associated cameras are saved in a database.
 	- Initialization of rover information is only done once at the beginning of the first start of the web api.
 2. Dates are read from a local file, one date at a time.